-Kellyanne Conway 'It' Skit On 'SNL' Will Scare You More Than Pennywise Did
+Kellyanne Conway 'It' Spoof On 'SNL' Is Much More Terrifying Than Pennywise

 It looks like Pennywise isn't the only frightening creature luring people into the sewer.
 Stephen King might be the master of horror, but when it comes to politics, many will argue that the Trump administration is more frightening than the author's child-eating clown.
 The Kellyanne Conway 'It' skit on SNL — debuting right in time for Halloween — further proves that no one wants to float.